Royal St. Lawrence Yacht Club

-The Royal Saint Lawrence Yacht Club is a historic yacht club located in Dorval, Quebec, Canada on the shore of Lake St. Louis.
+The Royal Saint Lawrence Yacht Club is a yacht club located in Dorval, Quebec, Canada on the shore of Lake St. Louis.

 History

 Created in 1888 by a group of men from the Amateur Athletic Association, the club quickly grew.

 In 1892, John Rawson Gardiner designed the St. Lawrence Yacht Club.
 Between 1892-1924, the Royal St. Lawrence Yacht Club planned, developed the site, built the wharf, dredged, and erected breakwaters in Lake St. Louis, Dorval, Quebec.

 Mrs W.B.
 Converse's 'The St. Lawrence Yacht Club Waltz' (1893) was dedicated to the Royal St Lawrence Yacht Club.

 William Ramsey Spence's 'Royal St. Lawrence Yacht Club : waltzes for the piano' (no date) was "Dedicated to the Commodore and officers of the Royal St. Lawrence Yacht Club Montreal."

 In 1894, Her Majesty Queen Victoria granted the Club the title "Royal".
 It received permission from the British Admiralty to use the Blue Ensign.

 In 1894, William McLea Walbank designed a new stable, coach house and Ice House for Royal St. Lawrence Yacht Club.